zingale/pyjournal/README.md

     working_path = /working-path/
     ```

-  - `pyjournal.py connect git-path local-path`
+  - `pyjournal.py connect git-path/journal-nickname.git local-path`

     this will create a clone of a journal on a remote machine (if you
     are only working on a single machine, then you don't need to do this).